eliocamp/access-s2_ice-eval/analysis/paper/access-ice.md

 <a href="#fig-rmse" class="quarto-xref">Figure 5</a> shows the median
 and 95% range of RMSE of sea ice concentration anomalies for ACCESS-S2 forecasts compared with a benchmark of persistence.
-This figure uses CDR data, but the results are nearly identical compared with ERA5 or Bootstrap.
+This figure uses NOAA/NSIDC CDRV4 data, but the results are nearly identical compared with ERA5 or Bootstrap.
 Due to errors in the initial conditions, it is expected that a persistence forecast would be better than the model forecast at very short lags, but that the persistence forecast errors would grow faster and eventually surpass the mode forecast, at which time is statistically useful {==I’ve got this from CC at the ICTP summer school and makes sense, but it would be great to have a referece?= =}.
 Here the persistence errors are almost always lower than the ACCESS-S2 forecast, indicating that the model doesn’t have skill at any lag and in any month.
-The only exception is the RMSE around Febraury forecasted from June onwards.
+The only exception is the RMSE around February forecasted from June onwards.

-{==Add regional?= =}

 ### Comparison with S1